 Angela Gossow in full form and going strong, like an angry cheetah.
-Expertly delivering Melodic Death Metal at its best really is the specialty of Arch Enemy.
-And it just blasts you out of your reverie into paying attention of what is going on in your earphones.
+Expert delivery of Melodic Death Metal at its best really is the specialty of Arch Enemy.
+And it just blasts you out of your reverie into paying attention to what is going on in your earphones.

 Whilst inherently aggressive (or should I say artificially aggressive?), the tracks on this album do unfortunately not deliver former, nor past qualities of this band.
 Or not very well to say the least.
 It is pretty much the songs mid-point – like the first five or so – that make up the bulk of quality tracks.